OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:27

-Can any one of you by worrying add a single hour to your life?
+Can any of you, by worrying, extend your life by even a single hour?

 ## Matthew 6:28